|Rewards Rating:||3.6 / 5|

-British Airways is currently offering a very large sign-up bonus: You can earn 100,000 Avios – 75,000 Avios after you spend $5,000 within the first three months, plus an additional 25,000 Avios after you spend $20,000 in the first 12 months.
+British Airways is currently offering a very large sign-up bonus: You can earn up to 100,000 Avios – 75,000 Avios after you spend $5,000 within the first three months, plus an additional 25,000 Avios after you spend $20,000 in the first 12 months.
 While the spending requirement for earning all 100,000 Avios is quite high, British Airways Avios are more valuable than the average credit card point — worth around 1.4 cents per Avio, by our estimates — which means the bonus can net you around $1,400 in airfare with British Airways.

 Decent earning scheme

 The British Airways Visa Signature Card’s earning scheme is not bad either.
 While many airline cards only earn bonus rewards on purchases with the airline itself, the British Airways card covers several other airlines as well as hotel bookings.
 You’ll earn 3 Avios per dollar on purchases with British Airways, Aer Lingus, Iberia, and LEVEL as well as 2 Avios per dollar on hotel rooms when purchased directly with the hotel.
 You’ll also earn a standard 1 Avio per dollar on all other purchases.
 If you frequently buy tickets on British Airways and its partner airlines, you should rack up a substantial number of Avios in no time.

 The card comes with a variable annual percentage rate that is on the high side, even for an airline rewards card.
 As is the case with most rewards cards, the British Airways card is not designed for cardholders with revolving balances.
 If you do not intend to pay off your balance each month, you would be better served by a card with a low APR.